Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 1

-Understand what is actually causing the struggle
+Find out what is actually driving the behaviour

 2